The Dark Ages in London 2013

 The next round of battle board looked to repeat the tactics which had failed before, but having realised that the levy would do nothing in shooting chaps in a building, they were given no dice this time

-This time they dished out a load more hits…They were being drawn to their doom as if entranced by the fires of Frigg's shaggy-haired missing eye!
+This time they dished out a load more hits…Grown men were trembling as if at the mere thought of Sven the Omphalophobic's hammer-tossed toilet paper!

 …and, in fact, more than that even..

 Success!
 The first building of three had been captured, as the Vikings raised their rather impressive Little Big Man transfer based standard to claim phase one out of three.
-Morale was now at the bottom of Brogger the Agrophobic's dribbling tongue - but tougher tests were surely ahead….?
+Many of the warriors involved in the combat would soon be paying a visit to Valhallah, to be massaged by a team of heavenly virginial maidens, using scented oils made from Sigismund the Hylophobic's flat-packed smorgasbord! - but tougher tests were surely ahead….?

 The by now rather depleted Viking army brought forward the unit of Beserkers, a specialist building clearance team akin to the SAS, but with marginally more nudity and less night vision equipment.
-Viking Gods looked down on the battlefield from the very summit of Sigismund the Hylophobic's clumsy footed nasal hair! .
+Viking Gods looked down on the battlefield from the very summit of Styrbjorn the Unsteady's salty armpit hair! .
 Would they lead the way?

 The battle board was very much geared towards getting someone, probably the Beserkers into action, with Valhalla (accepting they would be wiped out basically) and the Ullr "re-roll failed hits" to try and hit people even when saving within the building